<rss version="2.0"

 <guid isPermaLink="true">https://jensclafani.cargo.site/Info-1</guid>

 👋🏼 Hi!
-I’m Jen, a Senior Product Designer at Peacock, helping to shape the viewing product experience.
+I’m Jen, a Senior Product Designer at Peacock, helping to shape content discovery.

 ︎ Jsclaf1@gmail.com · ︎ &#38;nbsp;LinkedIn